MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Cause**: Occurs if a patching or scaling operation has left an inconsistent state after completion.

-**Resolution**: Go to SCOM console and remove the stale management servers.
+**Resolution**: Go to System Center Operations Manager console and remove the stale management servers.